thirtythreedown/happy-cookie/README.md

-You looked like you could use a cookie.
+tl;dr: You looked like you could use a cookie.

 Like it?
 Slap it on a tee-shirt, put it on a sticker at <a href="https://www.redbubble.com/people/thirtythreedown/works/28803419-happy-cookie">Red Bubble</a>.